fin-cli/handbook/commands/core/multisite-convert.md

 : If passed, the network will use subdomains, instead of subdirectories.
 Doesn't work with 'localhost'.

 [\--skip-config]
-: Don't add multisite constants to wp-config.php.
+: Don't add multisite constants to fin-config.php.

 ### EXAMPLES

-    $ wp core multisite-convert
+    $ fin core multisite-convert
     Set up multisite database tables.
-    Added multisite constants to wp-config.php.
+    Added multisite constants to fin-config.php.
     Success: Network installed.
 Don't forget to set up rewrite rules.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|